deanishe/alfred-mailto/src/help.md

 **MailTo** is an Alfred 2 Workflow that allows you to send an email to multiple recipients from your Mac Contacts (or your fingers) with the email client of your choice (or just the boring default one).

+**Note:** Some clients have problems with the default recipient format (name & email address). **MailTo** knows about a few of these clients and how to handle them, but first you have to tell it which email client you're using.
+See [Selecting an email client](#selectinganemailclient) and [Name/address formatting](#nameaddressformatting) for details.

 ## Contents ##

 - [TL;DR](#tldr)